-As my wife is a fan of the program, we decided to stop by Deshaies, the cute village in which the majority of the show is filmed, during our trip to Guadeloupe.
-It’s a pretty spot located in beautiful natural surroundings and well deserving of a visit by anyone even without any interest in fictional murders.
+As Stefanie is a fan of the program, we decided to stop by Deshaies, the cute village in which the majority of the show is filmed, during our trip to wonderful Guadeloupe.
+It’s a pretty spot located in beautiful natural surroundings and well-deserving of a visit by anyone, even without any interest in fictional murders.

 Here’s everything you need to know about visiting the filming locations of Death in Paradise.

 This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
 For more info, click here.

 While the bad guys are being convicted on the fictional island of Sainte-Marie, it’s actually Deshaies on Guadeloupe’s north-western coast, where the biggest part of the show is filmed.
 Most locations you regularly see in the show can be found in the small town centre, while a few others are located along the coast.
 I’ve outlined them below.

 Visiting the filming locations of “Death in Paradise” in Deshaies

 There are a couple of main locations, which feature heavily in all episodes of the show, and they can be found in Deshaies’ small centre.
 Arguably the most important one is the tiny police station of the fictional town of Honoré, the filming location of which can be found at the eastern edge of town next to the small red-roofed church.

 The location is no coincidence, as in real life, the building is where the office of the priest is located.
 This also means that you’ll likely have to stick to viewing the building from the outside, as it’s not open to the public.